-Our clients include national and international businesses, regional powerhouses like Brandywine Realty Trust and BPG Properties, LTD, and local institutions like the Pennsylvania Ballet.
+Our clients include national and international businesses; regional powerhouses like Brandywine Realty Trust and Equus Capital Partners, Ltd., formerly known as BPG Properties, LTD; and local institutions like the Pennsylvania Ballet and the Free Library of Philadelphia Foundation.
 We represent developers, real estate investment trusts (REITs), commercial and consumer lending institutions, Fortune 500 and closely held corporations, major nonprofit institutions, investment banking firms, commercial real estate companies, retail and hospitality businesses, small business investment companies (SBICs), syndicated partnerships, and state and local governmental agencies.

 Our practice involves the development, acquisition, disposition, leasing, financing, construction and syndication of industrial, commercial and residential real estate; real estate loan and partnership workouts, foreclosures and bankruptcies; zoning and land use; housing and urban development; and real estate taxation.
 We also handle all types of litigation involving real estate.

 While we perform basic legal work necessary to structure and close transactions, we also help clients identify and develop business opportunities.
 Through close working relationships, we hope to assist clients in meeting their goals and objectives beyond a single transaction.

 Real Estate Investment Trusts (REITs).
 Pepper has extensive experience in handling large, complex corporate and finance transactions for public and private REITs and other large owners of commercial real estate.
 We have handled REIT mergers and acquisitions and represented REITs in numerous public and private equity and debt offerings, joint ventures and portfolio acquisitions and dispositions.